Buxton railway station: Facilities

-The station is fully staffed, with a self-service ticket machine also available for use outside these times and for collecting pre-paid tickets.
+The station is fully staffed, with a self-service ticket machine also available for use outside the ticket office opening times and for collecting pre-paid tickets.
 A payphone, waiting room and toilets are all provided in the main building, whilst platform 1 has a waiting shelter and bench seating.
 Step-free access is available to both platforms from the main entrance.
 In November 2022, Buxton became the first station in Derbyshire to install dementia-friendly signage.

 Services

 Until May 2018, there was an hourly service daily (including Sundays) between Buxton and Manchester Piccadilly, taking about one hour.
 The service frequency was enhanced to about half-hourly in the morning and evening peaks.
 A limited number of trains worked through beyond Manchester, with trains to/from Blackpool North, Clitheroe, Barrow-in-Furness, Wigan North Western, Preston and Kirkby.

 From 21 May 2018, two trains per hour started running between Manchester and Buxton all day, one of which omits certain stations en route.
 The evening and Sunday service remains hourly and there are no longer any through trains north of Manchester.

+The service is currently (2023) hourly during the day and evening, with additional trains in the morning and evening peaks.

 Platform 2 is the main platform for arrivals and departures.
 Platform 1 is a departure platform by shunt move, which is usually used in early mornings by the first trains of the day.